pghvlaans/sbotools/man/sbotest/post-release/sbotest.1.md

 **sbotest** starts can be removed or reinstalled.

 For a full-repository test, run **sbotest** with the **\--test-everything** option.
-This will build and test all packages that are available, supported, and not on the blacklist or up-to-date in the archive.
+This builds and tests all packages that are available, supported, and not on the blacklist or up-to-date in the archive.
 Reverse rebuilds are performed when rebuilding archived packages.

 Packages in the archive with missed rebuilds may lack required shared